tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 There are three bases of computational emotions thinking theory presented in our previous[computational_emotional_thinking] and current article: neuroscience: [emotionsbraintorobot, parsingreward, neuromodulatory, cubeofemotions, natureofemotions], to computer science: [emotionandsociable, senticcomputing, hourglass, affectivemodelofinterplay, affectivecomputing, computationalmodelsemotion, computationalmodelsemotionscognition, evaluatingcomutationalmodel, threelevel] and evolutional psychology: [natureofemotions, primer_affect_psychology, tomkins1, tomkins2, tomkins3, tomkins4].

-We used neuromodulators to emotions(affects) mapping from Lovheim article [cubeofemotions].
-Overall emotional process was described in our previous article [computational_emotional_thinking] ...
+Overall emotional process was described exhaustively in our previous article [computational_emotional_thinking] and looks like following:

-In last article [computational_emotional_thinking] we described artificial(computational) emotions framework.
-Our work was based on three theoretical bases:

-1. Evolutionary psychology: Plutchik wheel of emotions[natureofemotions].
-1. Neuro-science: Lovheim cube of emotions [cubeofemotions].
-1. Artificial intelligence: cognitive architecture: Minsky the emotion machine[emotionmachine].

-Specifically we described psychological model of emotions via neurophysiological(neuromodulators) impact on brain[cubeofemotions] and via mapping to computational processes:
+1. Inbound stimulus is appraised non-consciously (affective appraisal).
+1. Neuromodulation is triggered, it actually switches the emotional state of the system.
+System feels emotion.
+1. Conscious processes are triggered: stimulus cognition with stimulus deliberation, stimulus reflective thinking, stimulus cognition reflection, stimulus cognition self-reflection, stimulus cognition self-conscious reflection.
+1. Parallel to conscious processes the instinctive behaviour could be triggered, it influences the environment.
+1. Conscious processes described above triggers conscious behaviour and its turn it influences the environment again.

+Neuromodulators influence in emotional processes was described in Lovheim article [cubeofemotions].
+We used Plutchik "wheel of emotions" as base psychological model of emotions [natureofemotions] and adopted his emotional feedback loops processes to fit cognitive architecture "model of six" of Marvin Minksy [emotionmachine].
+We developed mapping of neuromodulators impact over computational processes:

  1. Generic:
    2. CPU power: noradrenaline